- How do I apply for graduation?

 Final grades must be posted before degrees/certificates are awarded.
 The manual process of awarding degrees/certificates always begins the last of day the semester.
-Please note this award process is a line-by-line review of each individual potential graduate’s record in SIS plus a 10 step manual entering of information.
 This process may take up to three months to complete; diplomas cannot be ordered until degree awarded is completed.

 You should check your degree audits periodically for the degree award just as you do for the posting of your final grades, only then should transcript requests be submitted.

-- Diplomas and certificates are ordered after all degree awarding has been completed for the semester.
+- Diplomas and certificates are ordered after all degrees awarding have been awarded.
 Diplomas should arrive within three months after degree awarding is completed.
-Please note, diplomas and certificate are not produced by NOVA, they are ordered, produced and mailed by a vendor.

 - Diplomas will be mailed to your address that is listed in the Student Information System (SIS).

 - Requests for lost/destroyed diploma requests should be sent to AsktheCRO@nvcc.edu, per the policy listed in the College catalog, names will only be changed in cases of gender reassignment not change of name due to marriage, divorce or other reasons.
 If the diploma is damaged, the damaged diploma must be returned to the CRO before a re-order is submitted to the vendor.